Hephaestus, Greek God of Fire & Forge (Vulcan)

 coustou vulcan hephaestus

 Hephaestus had a great gift: he could craft anything imaginable.
-He was the god of fire, the forge, craft, and creation.
+This earned him the title of smithing god, and he was revered as the god of fire, the forge, craft, and creation.
 Without him, the gods would not even have their greatest symbols of power.
 Zeus, king of the gods, would not have the mighty lightning bolt.
 Apollo and Artemis, divine twins, would not have their spectacular archery sets.
 Athena, goddess of wisdom and war, would not have her infamous spear.
 Hermes, god of travelers, would not have his winged helmet and sandals that gave him the power to be so fleet of foot.

 Get the latest articles delivered to your inbox